The moment you hear “IVDD,” everything feels like it’s falling apart — but the next 72 hours are manageable if you know exactly what to do.

 What to Watch for in the First 72 Hours

-The early days after diagnosis are a window when things can change — sometimes for better, sometimes for worse.
+The early days after diagnosis are a window when things can shift, sometimes for better, sometimes for worse.
 Knowing what to track helps you stay calm and catch problems early.

 Signs things may be improving: